Kindee18/month-one-assessment/README.md

 This kind of scripting demonstrates useful automation skills.
 Writing repeatable setup steps is a good cloud engineering practice.

+IMPORTANT: run `./setup.sh` before `terraform plan`

+- Why: `setup.sh` auto-detects your public IP and updates `terraform.tfvars` (`my_ip`).
+If `my_ip` is left as the placeholder or an invalid CIDR the Terraform plan or subsequent apply can fail or create security groups that don't permit your SSH access to the bastion.
+Running `./setup.sh` ensures your current IP is written correctly and guarded by `.gitignore` so you don't accidentally commit secrets.

 **Important — copy before you edit:** Do not edit the tracked `setup.sh` directly in the repository.
 Instead, make a local copy and edit that file so you don't accidentally commit local changes, secrets, or keys.
 Example:

 ```bash